We invite you to join the Acton Institute on

 Join us for Acton’s annual Chicago Luncheon, an encouraging midday gathering for friends and supporters in the Chicagoland area.

-You will also hear updates on Acton’s work and the practical ways we are equipping leaders to defend human dignity, strengthen civil society, and carry forward the best of the American tradition of ordered liberty.
+You will also hear updates on Acton’s work and the practical ways we are equipping leaders to defend human dignity, strengthen civil society, and advance the enduring relationship between liberty and virtue that sustains a free society.

 Register now to save your spot at this popular event or become an official sponsor of our Chicago Luncheon.